physiozoo/physiozoo.github.io/docs/sections/tutorials/preprocessing.rst

 **Is there instances when not to preprocess the RR time series?**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If your aim is to use HRV measures for identifying arrythmic episodes for example then you might want to avoid preprocessing the RR time series or to use a weak preprocessing in order to only remove outliers beats.
+If your aim is to use HRV measures for identifying certain arrythmic episodes for example then you might want to avoid preprocessing the RR time series or to use a weak preprocessing in order to only remove outliers beats.
 Indeed, in this use case you will want to capture the important irregularities (e.g. atrial fibrillation) in the RR intervals of the time series.